When I created my first websites, I have to admit that I was pretty naive about the graphic/visual side of things. SEO ROI is a good example.

 – Top navigation with the appearance of buttons, but that was actually text.

-Within those specs, I more or less gave the graphic designers free reign to do as it pleased, and then I chose the design which looked the best to my then-girlfriend and I, and best repeated my corporate colours for brand-recall purposes).
+Within those specs, I more or less gave the graphic designers free rein to do as it pleased, and then I chose the design which looked the best to my then-girlfriend and I, and best repeated my corporate colors for brand-recall purposes).

 Not particularly business savvy, you’ll agree.

 – I haven’t once changed the logo.
 So that was extra coding for nothing and money down the drain.
 I don’t even remember why this was important to me at the time.